20 Years of Strengthening Our Communities

 Thursday, April 15, 2021

 One of our polarized country’s most pronounced challenges is the growing divide between rural and urban America.
 It is a gap that includes significant variations in economic opportunities and what can be debilitating disparities in critical modern infrastructure, such as access to high-speed internet.
-It is a gap that also includes sometimes stark social and political differences.
-Understanding and effectively addressing this divide is essential for the wellbeing of our democracy. …
+It is a gap that also includes sometimes stark social and political differences. …

 Bringing Broadband to Rural America